jeffleeismyhero/devise-ios-fork/README.md

 // Username should has at least 4 characters.
 ```

 Simple as that!
-For more conditions and messages take a look into `DVSPropertyValidator.h`
+For more info please refer to [NGRValidator](https://github.com/netguru/ngrvalidator).

 ## UI Components